History of Wales

 Prince Edward, the future King Edward VII is invested as Prince of Wales at Caernarfon Castle.

 David Lloyd George becomes the first Welsh Prime Minister of the UK.
 He was also the only Prime Minister to speak English as a second language, Welsh being his first.

 The first radio broadcast in Welsh is made.
-The BBC begins to broadcast Welsh language programs from their studio at Bangor, Gwynedd.
+The BBC begins to broadcast Welsh language programmes from their studio at Bangor, Gwynedd.

 Welshmen James Griffiths and Aneurin Bevan produce the National Insurance Act of 1946, which sets up the UK's welfare state, known today as the National Health Service (NHS).

 Famous Welsh poet Dylan Thomas dies in New York City at the age of 39.
 His best known works include 'Under Milk Wood' and 'Do not go gentle into that good night'.

 Cardiff is officially declared capital of Wales.
 Cardiff is Europe's youngest capital city.